Perspective | Not all ‘anti-racist’ ideas are good ones. The left isn’t being honest about this.

 “One of America’s major parties has turned against democracy,” Vox’s Zack Beauchamp tweeted Feb.
-9, after a Times a reporter who had used the n-word in a discussion with students about racism was compelled to resign, “and we’re talking about . . . the Times’ staffing decisions?”
+9, after a Times reporter who had used the n-word in a discussion with students about racism was compelled to resign, “and we’re talking about . . . the Times’ staffing decisions?”

 But it would be a significant mistake for mainstream progressives to duck the substance of these controversies.
 After all, it is progressives who in recent years have attempted to increase the stigma attached to racist speech while also expanding the scope of what’s “racist.”
 That double move introduces complications into discussions of racism that should invite more argumentation, not less.